 - Old electrical plug

 In retrospect, using a NodeMCU instead of the ESP-01 would have made a lot more sense.
-I didn't have one at the time so I made do with what I had.
+I didn't have one at the time so I made do with what I had on hand.

 Step 2: Outlet Construction